Mom’s amazing Potato Chip Cookies with Chocolate Drizzle. A must-make around the holidays!

 I guess it’s fairly prosaic to say I have a love affair with food.
 We all do, right?
 Mine started at grandma’s house with classic bolognese.
 Simmered all day–the smell was so enticing you could hardly play in the house without being lured to the kitchen on tiptoe to stick your finger into the pot.
 Trust me, the lick was worth the scold!

 My next memories of food-love go to the grand cookie extravaganza that my mother pulled off every December.
 I recall making dozens and dozens of pecan crescents, chocolate swirls, butter cookies, gingerbread men, and something truly delectable called potato chip cookies!
 Yes, it sound’s strange, but the culmination of simple, sweet shortbread with salty, crunchy potato chips in each bite is divine!
-Even now, the only thing I can think of that might improve upon potato chip cookies is…potato chip cookies drizzled with chocolate!
+Even now, the only thing I can think of that might improve upon potato chip cookies is… Potato Chip Cookies with Chocolate Drizzle.

 As a teenager I had the opportunity to travel and help with mission work every summer.
 Ages 14-22 I traveled to China, Thailand, India 3 times, Liberia, and Cameroon.
 As you can imagine my eyes were truly opened to a world of culinary possibilities–among other things.
 The endless smells of wildly exciting open air markets.
 Loud chattering over the price of meat hanging from a clothesline.
 Baskets and baskets full of spices I had never seen or heard of.
 Dried fish leather, street meat on a stick, naan.
 Ah, naan!
 There’s just nothing like freshly baked naan, slathered in garlic butter at an open air market!
 It’s an experience we all should be so lucky to have.